 Strolling along the Nyhavn canal with its rows of beautifully painted houses or sipping hot chocolate inside of some waterfront cafeteria?
 The choice is yours, but every Copenhagen season has some unique charm!

 The best time I had in Copenhagen was at the board game café called Bastard Café.
-They have thousands of board games for you to choose from in both English and Danish, and there are plenty for one player.
-If you happen to find some new friends at your hostel or get acquainted with another solo traveler, take them to Bastard Cafe and have some memorable time!
+They have thousands of board games for you to choose from in both English and Danish, and there are plenty of games to play by yourself too.
+If you happen to find some new friends at your hostel or get acquainted with another solo traveler, take them to Bastard Cafe and have a memorable time!

 Between photographing the famous Mermaid, shopping on Strøget street, and eating Smørrebrød, try to also find some time to visit the wonderful Tivoli Gardens and The Royal Library Garden.
 The first is fun and beautiful, second is tranquil and peaceful.